 1. Abdul’s Chalet

 What’s also lovely about Abdul’s is that it’s at the end of the bay, so there’s less people traffic.
 It appears to be family-run, and the staff are pleasant.
-Breakfast is very simple, so don’t expect much from it.
+Breakfast is super simple, so don’t expect much from it.

-Booking: Check out their website and send them an email to reserve a room (they are not on Booking.com or Agoda.. it’s back to the 80s people!)
-One of the nicest things about staying here was being right on the beach, so be sure to book their ‘Sea View’ chalet!
+A beachfront chalet will set you back a very reasonable RM200 (the price remains the same in the low and high seasons).
+Check out their website and send them an email to reserve a room (they are not on Booking.com or Agoda.. it’s back to the 80s people!)
+One of the nicest things about staying here was being right on the beach, so be sure to book their Sea View chalet!

 2. The Barat Perhentian

-Cost: A Deluxe Room with Sea View (looks to be the nicest room) costs RM460 (up from RM360 last year), or you can bag a standard Chalet or Room for RM310.
+A Deluxe Room with Sea View (looks to be the nicest room) costs RM460 (up from RM360 last year), or you can bag a standard Chalet or Room for RM310.
 (Note, this is the low season cost.
 Their rates increase in the high season, and fluctuate depending on he time of week.)

 It appears that teh Barat have renovated the rooms recently and ditched some of the 1-2 occupancy pads for more family-sized options.